Antonio Rigamonti

-Antonio Rigamonti (born April 5, 1949) is a retired Italian professional football player.
+Antonio Rigamonti (born 5 April 1949) is a retired Italian professional football player.

 Career

 Born in Carate Brianza, Rigamonti began playing football with Atalanta.
 He made his Serie A debut against Internazionale on 3 October 1971.
 He played for 6 seasons (61 games, 3 goals) in the Serie A for Atalanta B.C., Calcio Como, A.C.
 Milan and U.S. Cremonese.

 For most of his A.C.
-Milan career he was the backup to Enrico Albertosi, until Albertosi was disqualified in the Totonero 1980 betting scandal, and Rigamonti became the first-choice goalkeeper for the last 10 games with Milan.
+Milan career, he was the backup to Enrico Albertosi until Albertosi was disqualified in the Totonero 1980 betting scandal, and Rigamonti became the first-choice goalkeeper for the last 10 games with Milan.

-In a rare case for a goalkeeper, he was a penalty-kick taker with Calcio Como, scoring 6 goals, including 3 in the Serie A.
+In a rare case for a goalkeeper, he was a penalty-kick taker with Calcio Como, scoring 6 goals, including 3 in Serie A.